patternfly/patternfly/src/patternfly/components/DataToolbar/examples/DataToolbar.md

 | `.pf-m-align-left{-on-[breakpoint]}` | `.pf-c-data-toolbar > *` | Modifies toolbar element to align left, at optional breakpoint. |

 ### Special notes
+- All examples are static.
-Several components in the following examples do not include functional and/or accessibility specifications (for example `pf-c-select`, `pf-c-options-menu`).
+- Several components in the following examples do not include functional and/or accessibility specifications (for example `pf-c-select`, `pf-c-options-menu`).
 Rather, `pf-c-data-toolbar` focuses on functionality and accessibility specifications that apply to it only.

 **Available breakpoints are: `-on-md, -on-lg, -on-xl, -on-2xl`.**